Ophthalmology

 An ophthalmologist is a physician who undergoes subspecialty training in medical and surgical eye care.
-Following a medical degree, a doctor specialising in ophthalmology must pursue additional postgraduate residency training specific to that field.
-This may include a one-year integrated internship that involves more general medical training in other fields such as internal medicine or general surgery.
+Following a medical degree, a doctor specializing in ophthalmology must pursue additional postgraduate residency training specific to that field.
+In the United States, following graduation from medical school, one must complete a four-year residency in ophthalmology to become an ophthalmologist.
 Following residency, additional specialty training (or fellowship) may be sought in a particular aspect of eye pathology.

 Ophthalmologists prescribe medications to treat ailments, such as eye diseases, implement laser therapy, and perform surgery when needed.
-Ophthalmologists provide both primary and specialty eye care - medical and surgical.
-Most ophthalmologists participate in academic research on eye diseases at some point in their training and many include research as part of their career.
+Ophthalmologists provide both primary and specialty eye care—medical and surgical.
+Most ophthalmologists participate in academic research on eye diseases at some point in their training, and many include research as part of their career.

 Ophthalmology has always been at the forefront of medical research with a long history of advancement and innovation in eye care.

+A former term for this medical branch is oculism.

 Diseases

 A brief list of some of the most common diseases treated by ophthalmologists: